Phytosanitary certificate and other measures against plant pests when trading plants, plant products and other objects with countries outside the EU

 When you intend to import goods that require a phytosanitary certificate, please contact your supplier.
 The supplier contacts the Plant Health Authority in the exporting country.
 They can issue a phytosanitary certificate (PC).

-Some countries can issue electronic phytosanitary certificate in TRACES NT.
-More information about electronic phytosanitary certificate in TRACES NT can be found on the page about e-service.
+Some countries can issue electronic phytosanitary certificate in Traces.
+More information about electronic phytosanitary certificate in Traces can be found on the page about e-service.

 Notify imports

-A pre-notification of the import must be made at the latest at 1pm one business day prior to the arrival of the consignment.
-If the consignment consists of wood and arrives at one of our border control posts which is only approved for wood, you must notify us at the latest 1 pm five business days before the consignment arrives.
+A notification of the import must be submitted at the latest at 1 p.m. one business day before the consignment is available for import check.
+If the consignment consists of wood and arrives at one of our border control posts which is only approved for wood, you must notify us at the latest 1 p.m. five business days before the consignment is available for import check.

 These goods must be notified for plant health checks at a border control post